what are you looking at?

 BY JOE ALTIERI

-Joe Altieri is a third-generation entrepreneur, inventor, speaker, and President and CEO of his own multi-million dollar company.
+Joe Altieri is a third-generation entrepreneur, inventor, speaker, podcast host, and former CEO of FlexScreen.

 During his 20+ years in the window industry, Joe recognized the inherent problems with old-style aluminum window screens and dealt personally with constant customer frustrations.
 Always an outside-the-box thinker, he knew there had to be a better way, so he set up shop in his garage and got to work.
 After years of trial and error, FlexScreen, the world's first and only flexible window screen, was born.

-Since its introduction into the marketplace, FlexScreen has gained international attention and earned multiple industry awards.
+Since its introduction into the marketplace, FlexScreen gained international attention and earned multiple industry awards.
 Most notably, FlexScreen was catapulted to the forefront when Joe appeared on ABC's hit show, Shark Tank, in January 2020.
 Three of the five Sharks battled for a piece of FlexScreen with Lori Greiner, the Queen of QVC, ultimately winning the deal.
+Since that first appearance, Joe has appeared on Shark Tank two more times in update segments featuring the meteoric rise of FlexScreen in the window industry, with Lori Greiner stating: "I actually think that FlexScreen may wind up to be one of the best and most successful products in Shark Tank history."

 Joe is a firm believer in giving back, and he is generous with his resources and his time.
-Several years ago, he was honored and recognized as one of Pittsburgh's Volunteers of the Year.
-He lives in Pittsburgh with his wife of 25 years, Alisha.
-They have four children, four grandchildren, and two very pampered Cane Corsos.
+He has been honored and recognized as one of Pittsburgh's Volunteers of the Year.
+Joe lives in Pittsburgh with his wife, Alisha.
+They have four children, six grandchildren (and counting!), and one very pampered Cane Corso.

 GET IN TOUCH: